 The king of football, Edson Arantes do Nascimento, Pelé, died yesterday.
 In honor of the greatest football player of all time, we'll show you some curiosities related to Pelé's trips to Japan.

-In this article, you will find out about Pelé's relationship with the Japanese and also details about the king's only match in the land of the rising sun as a professional athlete.
-In the land of the samurai, Pelé is known as Sakka no Ousama – サッカーの王様 [さっかーのおうさま], which in Japanese means “The King of Football”.
+In this article, you'll find out about Pelé's relationship with the Japanese and also details about the king's only match in the land of the rising sun wearing Santos' shirt.
+In the land of the samurai, Pelé is known as Sakka no Ousama - サッカーの王様 [さっかーのおうさま], which in Japanese means "The King of Football".

 Read too: